the-draupnir-project/draupnir-documentation/docs/bot/synapse-http-antispam.md

 The
 [synapse-http-antispam](https://github.com/maunium/synapse-http-antispam)
-module allows Draupnir to make decisions about events that are received by your homserver.
+module allows Draupnir to make decisions about events that are received by your homeserver.
 This module replaces the functionality of the legacy Mjolnir antispam module.

 Please see the page on [homeserver